LucaCoduriV/Notiflut-Land/README.md

 If you have any trouble running these commands look first for help here: https://docs.cunarist.com/rust-in-flutter/

-Now you should be apple to compile the code with: `flutter build linux --release`
+Now you should be able to compile the code with: `flutter build linux --release`

 ## Installation
 To be done...